tldr-pages/tldr/pages/linux/journalctl.md

 `journalctl -b -1`

-- Delete journal logs which are older than 2 days
+- Delete journal logs which are older than 2 days:

 `journalctl --vacuum-time{{2d}}`